 After “playing” with that awesome (for the time) machine for just a few minutes I was hooked!
 Before long I had one of my own.
 I have owned at least one computer ever since the day I brought that baby home.

 IBM soon introduced the very first IBM PC, a primitive machine by today’s standards, but quite advanced in comparison with my beloved TRS-80.

 Before long there were IBM “clones” popping up everywhere, and along with them came countless retailers selling computer parts such as cases, motherboards, RAM, hard drives…basically everything you needed to build a PC clone in your basement.

-Well, I ordered the necessary parts and built my first computer, and much to my surprise it worked the first time I hit the power switch.
+Well, I ordered the necessary parts and assembled my first home-built computer, and much to my surprise it worked the first time I hit the power switch.
 Once again, I was hooked.

 My computer endeavors quickly morphed from building PCs to upgrading and repairing them.
 I bought a couple of study guides for the Comptia A+ Exam, then took it and passed it a few weeks later.

 I worked in the IT field in various capacities for the next several decades, including a stint as an officer in the US Army Signal Corps.

 These days I spend most of my time blogging here at RicksDailyTips.com, but I still enjoy “popping the hood” on a PC and upgrading or repairing it.

 I recently became interested in Linux after discovering how well it turns older Windows machines into screaming demons after they’ve been converted to Linux boxes.

 The purpose of this blog is to share my insights and experiences with you, and hopefully learn some new things myself while I’m at it.
 After all, we’re never too old or too experienced to learn, especially with us living during an era when computer technology changes virtually by the day.